-Since emails are less formal than letters, so you can give a casual greetings at the beginning and use it if you use the first name of the interview, but it is not always painful to show respect and modesty to someone who is expecting you to work.
+Since emails are less formal than letters, so you can give a casual greeting at the beginning and use it if you use the first name of the interview, but it is not always painful to show respect and modesty to someone who is expecting you to work.

-With the opportunity you can talk to the employer again in the second interview, you should have more details about how much you love for a job or project in your follow-up email and include some examples you’ve already thought about contributing.
+With the opportunity you can talk to the employer again in the second interview, you should have more details about how much you love a job or project in your follow-up email and include some examples you’ve already thought about contributing.

 If everything is fine, then you just have to send a follow-up email after a phone interview.
-However, if you can not get a reasonable response, you can send a second follow-up and even the third.
+However, if you can not get a reasonable response, you can send a second follow-up and even a third.
 The second email is simply a reminder that you had an interview and you are checking to see if there are any results.